 - Are trainers confident that trainees have the knowledge and skill required after completing OJT?

-- Are supervisors satisfied with the level of knowledge and performance of trainees after completing OJT?
+- Is satisfaction of the supervisors meeting with the level of knowledge and performance of trainees after completing OJT?

 - Do trainees feel prepared and ready for their role after completing OJT?